-- Those who wish to write a dissertation must obtain permission at the review of qualifications for writing a dissertation (second interim progress report), after acquiring the credits necessary for the completion of the program by the end of the Spring semester of the second year. - The review of qualifications for writing a dissertation will be conducted in the Fall semester of the third year.
+- Those who wish to write a dissertation must obtain permission at the review of qualifications for writing a dissertation (second interim progress report), after acquiring the credits necessary for the completion of the program by the end of the Spring semester of the second year.

+(8 credits of Seminar Ia, Ib, IIa and IIb are strictly required for completion.
+Therefore, the standard period required for completion of the coursework is 2 years.) - The review of qualifications for writing a dissertation will be conducted in the Fall semester of the third year.
 Those who are assigned a "Fail" grade at the review and are found ineligible to write a dissertation may undergo a review again in December of the third year.